23 February - 29 March 2022

-Participating researchers: No researchers may be invited to join the application.
+Participating researchers: No other researchers may be invited to join the application

 Grant period: 4 years

-- As from 2020, you must explain in your research plan how your stated activity level (which must be minimum 50 per cent of a full-time equivalent) is suited to the implementation of the research project.
+- You must justify in your research plan how your stated activity level (which must be a minimum of 50 per cent of a full-time equivalent) is suited to the implementation of the research project.